rufilboss/100DaysOfDevOps/Day 52 -Sleep throughout the day/day52.md

-# Just resting throughout the day
+# Just sleeping throughout the day

-## Anyways, I completed the 21th Juz'u of the glorious Qur'an today.
+## Anyways, I completed the 21th Juz'u of the glorious Qur'an today